gelinas/rivet-v1/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Rivet Employee Directory Front End

+A single page web application for viewing, adding, and updating employee information in the Rivet Employee Directory.

+## Architecture Overview

+The frontend codebase is built with React using Redux and the reducer pattern for state management.
+Development builds give you access to Redux logging and development tools for tracking the dispatching and resolution of actions.

+The frontend is styled with the [Bulma](https://bulma.io/) CSS framework and animated with [React-Spring](https://www.react-spring.io/) animation library to minimize bundle size and maximize developer options for future styling decisions.

+Form state for adding and editing profiles is managed by the [Formik](https://formik.com/) library and validated with [Yup](https://github.com/jquense/yup).

 ## Available Scripts

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses their utilities for building development and production deployments.
 In the project directory, you can run:

 ### `yarn start`